 2. Reboot the machine to confirm all Windows and other third party patches or updates have completed.

 3. Make sure all the latest firmware and driver updates have been applied to the machine's hardware (i.e.: SCSI/Raid, Network Card(s), Motherboard, Video Card, etc...).
 Updates for machines that are proprietary models (not a custom built clone) should be obtained from the hardware manufacturer.
 For example, if the media server is an HP Model, all the latest SofPaqs and RomPaqs for that machine should be applied.

-4. Review the Backup Exec 2010 and 2010 R2 SCL (Software Compatibility List) and HCL (Hardware Compatibility List) to confirm the applications and tape hardware being used with version 9.x are also compatible with version 2010.
+4. Review the Backup Exec 2010 SCL (Software Compatibility List) and HCL (Hardware Compatibility List) by clicking on the links below, to confirm the applications and tape hardware being used with version 9.x are also compatible with version 2010.

 5. Document the existing serial numbers (Product Activation Keys) from the existing 9.x version.
 These keys are located in a file named besernum.txt at the root of the C:\Windows or C:\Winnt directory.

 6. Stop the MSSQL$BKUPEXEC SQL Service that Backup Exec uses.
 Copy the catalogs and data folders from the \Program Files\Veritas\Backup Exec\NT directory to an alternate, safe location.